-From 1935–1937, Jenkins was registrar and professor of education at North Carolina A&T, from 1937–1938, he was dean of instruction at Cheyney University, and from 1938–1948, he was professor of education at Howard University.
+From 1935–to 1937, Jenkins was registrar and professor of education at North Carolina A&T, from 1937–to 1938, he was dean of instruction at Cheyney University, and from 1938–to 1948, he was professor of education at Howard University.
 Jenkins was also President of Morgan State College of Baltimore in 1948.
 He published more than 80 scholarly articles and monographs and lectured on topics related to his expertise throughout the world.
 He also served on several presidential commissions, councils, and task forces.

 Honored as a Distinguished Alumnus by Indiana State in 1964, Jenkins was awarded honorary doctorates by the University of Liberia, Delaware State College, Howard University, and Johns Hopkins University, among others.
 After his retirement as president of Morgan State in 1970, he became the director of the Office of Urban Affairs for the American Council of Education.
 His study of the socio-psychological study of African American children of superior intelligence went unpublished but was his most renowned and cited work.

 He studied Black children from the United States in 1950.
 He wanted to see if he could discover any Black children that could score in the 1% of white children, which would be an IQ of 130.
 And if a child had an IQ of 140 or above they were deemed gifted.
 At the time there were 16 studies done in which Black children possessed an IQ of at least 130.
 And out of those 16 studies 12 of the kids had IQs well over 140, which was the bar for gifted children.
 These children came from urban environments where most of them didn’t have the best teachers or even proper materials to learn so to discover these results were shocking to some.